langurmonkey/website-source/content/blog/2019/why-i-left-soverin.md

 type = "post"
 +++

-My [degoogling process](https://reddit.com/r/degoogle) started a few months ago, and it included moving on from Gmail to a privacy-focused email provider, amongst many other actions.
+My [degoogling process](https://reddit.com/r/degoogle) started a few months ago, and it included moving on from Gmail to a privacy-focused email provider, among many other actions.
 I surveyed the landscape and considered Proton Mail, Tutanota, Posteo, and a few others.
-Finally I settled with the Amsterdam-based [Soverin.net](https://soverin.net), openend an account back in July 2019 and paid for a full year of service.
-What follows is the story of why I cancelled my account yesterday in favour of another provider.
+Finally I settled with the Amsterdam-based [Soverin.net](https://soverin.net), opened an account back in July 2019 and paid for a full year of service.
+What follows is the story of why I canceled my account yesterday in favor of another provider.

 This post is a transcript of this [post I created in reddit](https://www.reddit.com/r/privacytoolsIO/comments/e14rxf/my_experience_with_soverin/).